chriskirknielsen/dotcom-2024/src/content/posts/2020/2020-05-20-modern-fluid-typography-with-clamp.md

     - quick-tip
 ---

 Recently, CSS introduced `min()` and `max()` which are now available in every major browser.
 Along with those two came `clamp()`, which is basically a wrapper for the combination of the two aforementioned functions, but easier to read: `clamp(MIN, VAL, MAX)` (where `VAL` would usually be a responsive unit).
-Here's a quick tip to go along with its use!
+Here’s a quick tip to go along with its use!

 You can now define your font to scale with the viewport size with a single line, such as `clamp(1rem, 2.5vw, 2rem)`, which is nice and clean.
-However, the scaling will be inconsistent depending on the font-size you're ideally targeting, even with `clamp(1rem, 0.5rem + 2vw, 2rem)` (which is already a lot better, as the font will scale with the zoom level).
-You could try to find the sweet spot manually for each heading size, for example, but if you're a bit like me, I like to leave the computation bit to the machine.
+However, the scaling will be inconsistent depending on the font-size you’re ideally targeting, even with `clamp(1rem, 0.5rem + 2vw, 2rem)` (which is already a lot better, as the font will scale with the zoom level).
+You could try to find the sweet spot manually for each heading size, for example, but if you’re a bit like me, I like to leave the computation bit to the machine.

-Before, we'd use a tool to calculate the ideal font-size based on the viewport, and add media queries to "lock" the size between minimum and maximum, which was great, but three declarations is a lot with something we can achieve rather easily nowadays.
+Before, we’d use a tool to calculate the ideal font-size based on the viewport, and add media queries to "lock" the size between minimum and maximum, which was great, but three declarations is a lot with something we can achieve rather easily nowadays.

-You'd probably be using a pre-processor to define these in the past, like so (stripped down bare; assumes all units are the same):
+You’d probably be using a pre-processor to define these in the past, like so (stripped down bare; assumes all units are the same):

 ```scss
 @mixin fluid-type($min-vw, $max-vw, $min-value, $max-value) {